togawa28/mousestyles/doc/source/report/ultradian.rst

 - Perform significance test

-  Here we have two purposes, firstly we want to figure out if the effects from different mouses are significant.
-Secondly we want to figure out if the patterns for different strains are significantly different.
-To test the first one, we just need to use the t test and get the p value from the result by using the `statsmodels.formula.api` package.
+  Here we have two purposes.
+The first is to figure out if the effects from different mouses are significant.
+The second is to figure out if the patterns for different strains are significantly different.
+To test the first one, we just need to use the t test and get the p value from the result by using the `statsmodels.formula.api` package. package.
 For the second one, we can perform the likelihood ratio test on the interaction terms.

-Firstly the summary of the full model result is below:(also take the Food feature as an example).
-Here is the result that we fitted the second degree function and since the cycles from the previous study are very similar between strains so we did not include it here.
-We can see that the effects of the mouse from the same strain is not significant.
-However the p value here seems to indicate that the interation terms is not as significant as the other factors.
-So we consider to conduct likelihood ratio test.
+First, we look at the summary of the full model (also take the Food feature as an example).
+To get this result, we fit the second degree function.
+Since the cycles from the previous study are very similar between strains, we did not include it here.
+We can see that the effects of the mouse from the same strain are not significant.
+However the p value here seems to indicate that the interaction terms is not as significant as the other factors.
+So we consider conducting the likelihood ratio test.

 =============  =======  ===========  ========  ======